kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 - Make python scripts by using your favourite editor (vi, nano,...)
     - Execute them with `python3 <filename>` or
-    - Add the shebang line in your script file, make it executable with `chmod +x` and then execute it with `./filename`.
+    - Add the shebang line in your script file, make it executable with `chmod +x` and then execute it with `./filename` from the command line.
 - Work interactively
     - With the default Python interpreter or
     - With IPython, a command shell for interactive programming in Python.
 (IPython is not installed by default, so you might need to install it using pip: e.g: `pip install --user ipython`).